wojtek77/git-blame-w77/README.md

 - High performance.
 - Support for very large files (e.g. 20,000 lines of code).
 - Show git blame simillar like NetBeans IDE.
+- Show previously blame in the editor, it is easy to go backwards.
 - Use resources only when is switch on.
 - Specify colors for Dark and Light theme
 - Possibility to run Git Gui Blame (e.g for check changes in line).